 - To differentiate between inflammatory polyclonal gammopathies and neoplastic monoclonal gammopathies (used primarily in dogs, cats and horses for this purpose).

-- To identify failure of transfer of passive immunity (FTPI) in neonatal foals, calves and crias (more to follow on this topic under causes of hypoglobulinemia).
+- To identify failure of transfer of passive immunity (FTPI) in neonatal foals, calves and crias (see separate page on FTPI)

 Turbidometric immunoassay (TIA)

 This method uses an automated chemistry analyzer to quantify immunoglobulins, so is more accurate with a quicker turnaround time than the RID method.
 The intensity of a light beam passing through serum is measured.
-Anti-IgG antibodies are added to the sample and form a precipitate with the immunoglobulins in serum.
-A light beam is again passed through the reaction tube, and the light intensity that passes straight through the tube changes in proportion to the concentration of immunoglobulin in the sample.
+Anti-IgG antibodies bound to latex beads are added to the sample and form a precipitate with the immunoglobulins in serum.
+As immune-complexes form, more light will pass through and will be measured as a change in absorbance, which is proportional to the concentration of IgG in the sample.

 The TIA method is only available for certain species (currently horses, cattle, and camelids), and only for IgG class.
 So if you need to measure IgA or IgM, or need to measure immunoglobulins in other species, then you will have to use the RID.
 The TIA is mostly used for detection of failure of transfer of passive immunity.